Correlated metals and unconventional superconductivity in rhombohedral trilayer graphene: A renormalization group analysis: Renormalization group analysis

-The competition between spin Hund's and IVC Hund's coupling almost entirely determine the phase diagram in \figref{fig:phasediag} (a)-(c).
-All possible pairing symmetries in RTG are shown in \figref{fig:phasediag} (g)-(l), among which the $p$-wave and $d$-wave can be either chiral or nodal \cite{GrapheneSCSym}.
-Which pairing symmetry shows up in the system is dominated by different Hund's terms decomposed from the bare interactions in different parameter regimes.
-In \figref{fig:scheme}, the horizontal and vertical axes in blue are ferromagnetic spin-triplet $\tJ$ and spin-singlet $\tV$ IVC Hund's coupling, while the red ones are inter-valley density-density interaction $V$ and antiferromagnetic spin Hund's coupling $J_H$.
+In \figref{fig:scheme}, the horizontal and vertical axes in blue are ferromagnetic spin-triplet $\tJ_H$ and spin-singlet $\tV$ IVC Hund's coupling, while the red ones are intervalley density-density interaction $V$ and antiferromagnetic spin Hund's coupling $J_H$.
 These two sets of axes are related by the linear transformation discussed in \secref{sec:interactions}.
-The red phase at the upper left corner is dominated by the antiferromagnetic spin Hund's coupling, which favors spin-singlet pairing with sign-preserving form factor.
+Region B (see \figref{fig:scheme}) is dominated by the antiferromagnetic spin Hund's coupling, which favors spin-singlet pairing with a sign-preserving form factor.
 Then the only possible pairing symmetry once the system enters the superconducting phase is $s$-wave.
-A similar argument can be applied to the purple phase at the lower left corner, which is dominated by ferromagnetic spin Hund's coupling and favors the spin-triplet $f$ wave pairing.
+A similar argument can be applied to Region C, which is dominated by ferromagnetic spin Hund's coupling and favors the spin-triplet $f$-wave pairing.

 On the right side of the diagram, the phases are separated by the positive $V$ axis ($J_H=0$).
-The blue phase at the upper right corner is dominated by ferromagnetic spin-singlet IVC Hund's coupling, which interestingly favors spin-triplet pairing superconductivity with sign-changing form factors (or spin-singlet IVC ordering).
-In this case, $p$-wave and $f'$-wave pairing are both possible from symmetry prospective and their relative susceptibilities determine the dominant instability.
+Region A is dominated by ferromagnetic spin-singlet IVC Hund's coupling, which interestingly favors spin-triplet pairing superconductivity with sign-changing form factors (or spin-singlet IVC ordering).
+In this case, $p$-wave and $f'$-wave pairing are both possible from a symmetry perspective and their relative susceptibilities determine the dominant instability.
 We identified both of them in different nesting structures as shown in \figref{fig:phasediag} (a)-(b).
-Finally, the most relevant orange phase on the right is dominated by the ferromagnetic spin-triplet IVC Hund's coupling and favors spin-singlet pairing superconductivity with sign-changing form factors (or spin-triplet IVC ordering). $d$-wave and $i$-wave pairing are both consistent with the symmetry and we identified both of them in \figref{fig:phasediag} (a)-(c).
+Finally, the most experimentally relevant Region D is dominated by the ferromagnetic spin-triplet IVC Hund's coupling and favors spin-singlet pairing superconductivity with sign-changing form factors (or spin-triplet IVC ordering). $d$-wave and $i$-wave pairing are both consistent with the symmetry and we identified both of them in \figref{fig:phasediag} (a)-(c).
 Those tendencies to different orderings are further enhanced by fermion susceptibilities under the renormalization group flow and therefore yield the IR phase diagrams in \figref{fig:phasediag}.